 LEVEL OF PROFICIENCY Exemplary (9.8-10) Accomplished (8-9.7) Developing (5-7.9) Needs work (0-4.9) Problem Scoping Clearly defines the problem, its boundaries and the project's scope.
 Defines the problem, with an understanding of its boundaries and the project's scope.
 Sometimes makes contributions to defining the project's scope, but ideas are vague.
 Does not make contributions to define the project's scope.
 Problem Solving Reviews multiple approaches for solving the problem that identifies a grounded approach within the specific context.
 Identifies multiple approaches for solving the problem, only some of which apply within a specific context.
 Identifies only a single approach without other considerations for solving the problem but that applies within the specific context.
 Identifies one or more approaches to solving the problem but that do not apply within the specific context.
 Technology and Managerial Implementation (strength, testing, evaluation, quality) Clear knowledge and know-how to research and implement appropriate technologies for the project.
 This could include areas out of scope that add value and were approved.
 Business and technological decisions are synergistic.
 Some knowledge and understanding of the technology to incorporate within the project are displayed.
 Technical needs are mostly met to provide adequate project delivery and a solution to the problem area identified by the case problem.
 Business and/or technical decisions may show some minor lack of cohesiveness.
 Vague incorporations or directions of technical research and implementations.
 Technical needs are still in development but show signs of creating a solution to the client problem but may not be met within the project.
 Business and/or technical decisions may show major lack of cohesiveness.
 No knowledge or understanding of the technology to be incorporated within the project, technical needs are not met, or do not work.
 No cohesiveness between business and technical constraints.
-Generates valid conclusions/decisions Recommended solution is based on Solution/decision is reasonable; further analysis Solution/decision is reasonable; further Only one solution is considered, or other solutions audience stated criteria, analysis and constraints and considers other options.
-Case expectations are fully met or exceeded.
-Considers not only current but future scope. of some of the alternatives or constraints defer different recommendations.
-Case expectations are mostly met. analysis of some of the alternatives or constraints may have led to different recommendations.
-Case expectations are somewhat met. were ignored or incompletely analyzed.
+Generates valid conclusions/decisions Recommended solution is based on Solution/decision is reasonable; further analysis Solution/decision is reasonable; further Only one solution is considered, or other solutions and considers the audience stated criteria, and and constraints an considers other options.
+Case expectations are furnet or exceeded.
+Considers not only current but future scope. or constraints defer different recommendations.
+Cas expectations are mostl met. alternatives or constraints may have led to different analyzed.
 Many constraints and criteria were ignored.
-Case analysis shows poor project outcomes. ---------- -- -- -- ---
+Case analysis shows poor -- --- --- --